 The Diff BW AC and DC Generators in terms of maintenance are huge.
 DC generators require constant maintenance and are less reliable while AC generators need very little maintenance and are more reliable.

 Another difference between AC and DC generators is their connectivity.
 DC generators have a design that provides seamless connectivity with efficient power flow.
 This is mostly because they don’t need any transfer switch.
 In the case of AC generators, however, they require much more effort to transfer electricity to remote sections of the grid, making it less efficient when it comes to connectivity.

 - Self-excited DC generator

 AC and DC generators have different types for different uses and needs.
 Some of them are as follows:

-AC generators have different types such as Single Phase generators, Synchronous generator, three Phase generators, Induction generator, etc.
+AC generators have different types such as Single Phase generators, Synchronous generators, three Phase generators, Induction generators, etc.

 - Single Phase generators: Single-phase generator (also known as a single-phase alternator) is an alternating current electrical generator that produces a single, continuously alternating voltage.
 Single-phase generators can be used to generate power in single-phase electric power systems.